TranscranialAvenue/TransCranialAvenue/README.md

 TransCranialAvenue
 ==================

 Fictional location where our story begins.
-Our hero is an amnesiac vagrant who seems to be a rather accidental genius coder.
+Our hero is an amnesiac vagrant called Dac who seems suddenly to be a rather accidental genius coder.